3-Out, 2-In Read and React OffenseBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 Diagram 3 shows the point guard O1 passing to either wing.
 O1 cuts through to the basket, looking for a pass back from the wing.
 If the pass is not there, O1 cuts out to either corner.
 A curl cut around the ball-side post player (O4) might result in a pass from O2 for an open shot.
 The opposite wing O3 circle rotates to the top.

 Diagram 4 shows another cutting option: before cutting out to the opposite arc, O1 screens (or "bumps") the X5 defender freeing up O5 for a quick pass inside from O2.

 Wing pass and cut.

 Diagram 8 shows O2 cutting under baseline double-screens from O4 and O5 with ball-reversal.
 In diagram 9, O5 steps into the lane and screens there for O2.
-Now O2 can either flare to the opposite corner (if the X2 defender goes over the double-screen), or curl around O5 (if X2 chases around the screens).
-Diagram 10 shows another great option.
+Now O2 either flares to the opposite corner (if the X2 defender goes over the double-screen), or curls around O5 (if X2 chases around the screens).
+Diagram 10 shows another good option.
 O2 cuts hard right at the X5 defender and screens for O5, who cuts for the pass from the top.

 Diagram 12B shows the wing O2 passing to the top.
 O2 cuts around O5's high-post elbow screen for a pass from the top.